xiaodongyang/xiaodongyang.github.io/index.md

 > Three papers accepted by CVPR 2018 on recurrent networks, optical flow estimation, and video generation.

 > Our dynamic facial analysis work, part of NVIDIA AI Co-Pilot, featured in [NVIDIA Blog](https://devblogs.nvidia.com/parallelforall/ai-co-pilot-rnn-dynamic-facial-analysis/).

-> One paper accepted by CVPR 2017 on face alignment and head pose estimation.

 > [More](/news)